 Charity No. 507680

-This Constitution was adopted on the 13th May 2015, pursuant to Clauses 8(a) and 8(b) of the Constitution dated 20th May 1999, and replaces all previous Constitutions.
-1. Name
+This Constitution was adopted on the 17th May 2017, pursuant to Clauses 8.4 and 8.5 of the Constitution dated 12th May 2015, and replaces all previous Constitutions.

 The Society shall be called THE FRIENDS OF THE BOWES MUSEUM (“The Society”)

-The Board of Trustees of the Society shall be known as “The Committee” 2.
-Objects
+Note: The Board of Trustees of the Society shall be known as “The Committee”

 The objects of the Society shall be to assist in the education of the public through the promotion and awareness of The Bowes Museum (“the Museum”) and its collections, through the activity of a group of Friends.